Back to guides

 Secure Webhook Verification

 Webhooks are HTTP callbacks that push data to your server.
 Without verification, anyone can send fake events to your endpoint.
-This guide covers how to verify webhooks correctly and handle edge cases.
+Here's how to verify webhooks correctly and handle the edge cases.

 Verify the Signature